COVID-19 - Nasopharyngeal swab; SARS CoV-2 test; COVID-19 PCR test

 The test is considered normal when it is negative.
 A negative test means that at the time you were tested, you probably didn't have the virus that causes COVID-19 in your respiratory tract.
 But you can test negative if you were tested too early after infection for COVID-19 to be detected.
 And you can have a positive test later if you are exposed to the virus after you were tested.
 Also, rapid diagnostic tests of any kind are less accurate than the regular PCR test, and either test may remain positive for weeks after you've recovered from the illness.

 For this reason, if you have symptoms of COVID-19 or you are at risk for contracting COVID-19 and your first test result was negative, your provider may recommend being retested at a later time.
 A single negative self-test will not rule out infection.
-If you used a self-test, you should test again in 24 to 48 hours.
+If you used a self-test, you should take at least one more test again in 48 hours.
+Take a third test 48 hours after the second test if you don’t have symptoms.
 Or, your provider may recommend a PCR test to confirm your results.

 What Abnormal Results Mean